 Best cuddle buds.
 My golden just passed out on the bed next to me.
 Love her and she doesnt move even when i drool all over her face through the night.– Heraclitus33 (Reddit User)

 And according to The Spruce Pets, the Golden Retriever is the number one dog breed for cuddling with.
-As energetic as Goldens can be, they know when to be gentle and docile.
-It doesn’t matter if you’re human, another dog or a cat.
+As energetic as Goldens can be, they know when to be gentle and calm.
+It doesn’t matter if you’re a dog, human, or a cat.

 2. Golden Retrievers are people-pleasers

 A Golden Retriever will do anything for its owner.
 Well, nearly anything.
 So if you want the family dog to befriend the cat, you need to find a way of making the dog understand that.
 More than likely, the Golden will understand and make the effort.

-If your Golden understands that you are pleased when he/she is good with the cat, you’ll have an easier time making them friends.
+If your Golden understands that you are happy when he/she is good with the cat, you’ll have an easier time making them friends.
 A good way to encourage this is by rewarding your Golden every time they cuddle with the cat.

 Golden Retrievers are extremely smart dogs with high adaptive intelligence.
-They’ll pick up on the owners feelings and emotions toward the cat very quickly.
+They’ll likely pick up on the owners feelings and emotions toward the cat very quickly.
 As long as you show your cat affection, they will too.

 Owing to their friendly nature, Golden Retrievers are obedient and easily take directions and commands.
-They are also among the smartest dog breeds, which makes obedience training a much simpler and quicker process.
+They are also one of the smartest dog breeds in the world, making obedience training a much simpler and quicker process.

 In fact, when it comes to obedience & working intelligence, Goldens are the 4th smartest dog breed in the world.
 This type of intelligence measures the ability of the dog to learn, follow and remember known commands.

 As such, they will readily interpret the intention and desire of their owner or trainer.
 If their owner’s desire is understood as befriending the cat, then the Golden will do just that.